 Q. Where and when do I submit the card once it's filled out?

 A. Lobster report cards should be dropped off or mailed to the address specified on the report card by the deadline, which is also specified on the card:

 San Diego, CA 92123

 You can also report online.
-2013-14 seasonal cards are due back to CDFW by April 30, 2014, and can also be reported online or mailed to the address above.
+2014-15 full season cards are due back to CDFW by April 30, 2015, and can also be reported online or mailed to the address above.
 There is a $20 non-return fee.
 Fishermen can avoid the non-return fee by returning their cards by the due date, or by sitting out one fishing season.

 Q. Are there any additional restrictions not listed in CDFW regulations, concerning recreational spiny lobster take in specific areas?

 A. You may want to check with local authorities (for example, the harbormaster in the area where you wish to take lobster) regarding any additional restrictions on lobster fishing in harbors, etc. Local authorities have the right to restrict certain activities in these areas in the interest of public safety.
 Such authorities cannot impose rules that are more lenient than state fishing regulations, but they may impose more stringent restrictions regarding access, for example, in certain high traffic areas if they have concerns about the public's well being caused by fishing activity in a given area.